edsu/memento-cli/README.md

 > women, people of color, lesbian, gay, bisexual, transgender, queer, intersex, asexual individuals

 You can see it in the Internet Archive Wayback Machine [in 2019](https://web.archive.org/web/20190711134608/https://help.twitter.com/en/rules-and-policies/hateful-conduct-policy).
 But you can't see it [on the page in 2023](https://web.archive.org/web/20230621094005/https://help.twitter.com/en/rules-and-policies/hateful-conduct-policy).
-To identify when the change was introduced, you can *bisect* the version history to search for the version where the text went missing, using the two snapshots.
+To identify when the change was introduced, you can *bisect* the version history to search for the version where the text went missing, using the two snapshots and the `--text` option.
 This will perform a binary search between the two versions looking for the text.

 ```bash
 $ memento bisect --missing --text "women, people of color, lesbian, gay" \